Turfjs/turf/CONTRIBUTING.md

 If you don't know how to make a solid PR, just submit a draft PR, and ask for feedback.
 Then improve it and re-ask for feedback until it's ready.
 </details>

+### Pull Request Checklist
+- Briefly summarize the need and solution.
+Link to the issue it's resolving if exists.
+- Add tests.
+Even for bug fixes.
+Just a simple test case that reproduces the issue and demonstrates it's fixed.
+- Update JSDoc comments if the function signature changes or docs need improvement (See for example `packages/turf-area/index.ts`)
+- Run a full `npm test` at root level, confirming no cross-module issues.
+If you don't catch this now, the Github CI will.

 ### Guidelines
 - Feel free to [ask](#getting-started) if a feature/enhancement is needed/wanted before doing the work.
 - Keep pull requests small and focused.
 - Avoid large dependencies at all costs.
 - Make sure that your code can run in the browser (ie: don't make calls to external services, don't hit the filesystem, etc.).

-Pull Request Checklist
-- Summarize the need and the solution.
-- Add tests.
-Even for bug fixes.
-Just a simple test case that reproduces the issue and demonstrates it's fixed.
-- Update JSDoc comments if the function signature changes or docs need improvement (See for example `packages/turf-area/index.ts`)
-- Run a full `npm test` at root level, confirming no cross-module issues.

 ### Doc generation